kronosapiens/kronosapiens.github.io/about.md

 permalink: /about/
 ---

-  I'm Daniel Kronovet, a junior data scientist living in New York City.
+  I'm Daniel Kronovet, a first-year data scientist living in New York City.
-  This is my technical blog, where I write about software, information, and my experiences navigating professional life.
+  Abacus is my technical blog, where I write about software, information, and my experiences navigating professional life.

   I keep a personal blog